kerthcet/homepage/themes/smigle/site/content/posts/principles_i_learned_my_life.md

 10 principles I've learned in my life -- continuously updating.
 No particular order.

-1. Figure out what not to do is just as important as the opposite.
-Good at one thing rather than know three things.
+1. Embrace minimalism.
+Simplify your life and focus on what truly matters.

-2. Persistence is also a gift.
-Find out what is valuable and repeat it, what is invalid and avoid it.
+2. Be long-termist.
+Don't follow the trends, find out what is valuable and repeat it, what is invalid and avoid it.

-3. Unity of knowledge and action.
-Talk is cheap, show me the action.

-4. You're the average of the people around you.
+3. You're the average of the people around you.
 Surround yourself with people who can make you better.

-5. Failing to plan is planning to fail.
+4. Failing to plan is planning to fail.
 No milestone, no progress.

-6. Think big, start small.
-All great things start from small.
+5. Think big, start small.
+All great things start from a small step.

-7. Price your time.
+6. Price your time.
 Pay for it or delegate it if not worth the cost.

-8. Chase growth, not comfort.
+7. Chase growth, not comfort in decision-making.
 This makes you different from the ordinary.

-9. Take good care of your family.
+8. Take good care of your family.
 They're the backbone of your life.

-10. Develop a love for a sport.
-It builds your body and fortifies your mentality.
+9. Cultivate a love for a sport.
+Life is a marathon, good health lets you run farther.

+10. Unity of knowledge and action.
+Or the other nine principles are meaningless.